That Are Frequently Referred to as "Plus-Size"

 cut, and hence the reputation for formalwear running small.
 The

-average woman in the United States wear a size 14-16, so it is not a
+average woman in the United States wears a size 14-16, so it is not a

 surprise that many lines have expanded to include these sizes.